hoopercampion/classes-boilerplate-code/readme.md

-# Challenge: Customising a Portfolio Page
+# Challenge: Customizing a Portfolio Page

-**Objective:** Customise a portfolio page by applying CSS styles to different sections using class names.
+**Objective:** Customize a portfolio page by applying CSS styles to different sections using specific class names.

 **Instructions:**
-1. Download the provided boilerplate files: HTML and CSS - Follow this [link](https://github.com/hoopercampion/classes-boilerplate-code).
+1. Download the provided boilerplate files: HTML and CSS.

-2. Open the HTML file in VSCode.
+2. Open the HTML file in a text editor.

-3. Customise the portfolio page by applying CSS styles to the following sections:
+3. Customize the portfolio page by following these instructions for each section:

+    **Header:**
+    - Add the class name `header` to the header section (`<header>`).
-   - **Header:** Apply styles to the header section with the class name `header`.
+    - Apply the following styles to the header section using the `.header` class in the CSS file:
+        ```css
+        .header {
+            background-color: #333;
+            color: #fff;
+            padding: 20px;
+        }
+        ```

+    **Navigation Menu:**
+    - Add the class name `menu` to the navigation menu (`<nav>`).
-   - **Navigation Menu:** Apply styles to the navigation menu with the class name `menu`.
+    - Apply the following styles to the navigation menu using the `.menu` class in the CSS file:
+        ```css
+        .menu {
+            text-align: right;
+        }
+        .menu ul {
+            list-style-type: none;
+        }
+        .menu ul li {
+            display: inline;
+            margin-left: 20px;
+        }
+        .menu ul li a {
+            color: #fff;
+            text-decoration: none;
+        }
+        ```

+    **Introduction:**
+    - Add the class name `introduction` to the introduction section (`<section>`).
-   - **Introduction:** Apply styles to the introduction section with the class name `introduction`.
+    - Apply the following styles to the introduction section using the `.introduction` class in the CSS file:
+        ```css
+        .introduction {
+            background-color: #f2f2f2;
+            padding: 20px;
+        }
+        ```

+    **Portfolio Projects:**
+    - Add the class name `projects` to the portfolio projects section (`<section>`).
-   - **Portfolio Projects:** Apply styles to the portfolio projects section with the class name `projects`.
+    - Apply the following styles to the portfolio projects section using the `.projects` class in the CSS file:
+        ```css
+        .projects {
+            padding: 20px;
+        }
+        .project {
+            background-color: #fff;
+            margin-bottom: 20px;
+            padding: 10px;
+        }
+        ```

+    **Contact Form:**
+    - Add the class name `contact` to the contact form section (`<section>`).
-   - **Contact Form:** Apply styles to the contact form section with the class name `contact`.
+    - Apply the following styles to the contact form section using the `.contact` class in the CSS file:
+        ```css
+        .contact {
+            background-color: #333;
+            color: #fff;
+            padding: 20px;
+        }
+        .contact form {
+            margin-top: 20px;
+        }
+        .contact form label {
+            display: block;
+            margin-bottom: 10px;
+        }
+        .contact form input,
+        .contact form textarea {
+            width: 100%;
+            padding: 10px;
+            margin-bottom: 10px;
+        }
+        .contact form button {
+            background-color: #fff;
+            color: #333;
+            padding: 10px 20px;
+            border: none;
+            cursor: pointer;
+        }
+        .contact form button:hover {
+            background-color: #ccc;
+        }
+        ```

-4. Experiment with different CSS properties such as `background-color`, `font-family`, `padding`, `margin`, `border`, etc., to customise each section according to your preferences.
+4. Experiment with different CSS properties such as `background-color`, `font-family`, `padding`, `margin`, `border`, etc., to customize each section according to your preferences.
 5. Save your changes and preview the portfolio page in a web browser to see the applied styles.

-6. Once you're satisfied with the customisations, share your customised portfolio page with your classmates or instructor for feedback.
+6. Once you're satisfied with the customizations, share your customized portfolio page with your classmates or instructor for feedback.

 **Challenge Tips:**
-- Encourage students to experiment with different colours, fonts, and layout techniques to make their portfolio page unique.
+- Use the provided HTML structure as a guideline and focus on adding specific class names to each section for targeted styling.
-- Remind students to test their customised portfolio page on different devices and screen sizes to ensure responsiveness.
+- Test your customized portfolio page on different devices and screen sizes to ensure responsiveness.
-- Offer assistance and feedback as needed during the challenge to help students overcome any obstacles they encounter.

-# Extension: Adding Visual Effects

-**Objective:** Enhance the visual appeal of the customized portfolio page by adding simple CSS visual effects.

-**Instructions:**
-1. Open the previously customized portfolio page (`portfolio.html`) and its associated CSS file (`styles.css`) in a text editor.
-2. Identify elements on the page where visual effects can be applied to enhance the design.
-3. Choose one or more visual effects to implement from the following options:
-   - **Box Shadow:** Add a subtle shadow effect to selected elements to create depth.
-   - **Border Radius:** Apply rounded corners to selected elements for a softer look.
-   - **Hover Effects:** Implement hover effects such as changing background color or text color when hovering over specific elements like navigation links or portfolio project items.
-   - **Transitions:** Add smooth transitions to element properties (e.g., color, size) to create fluid animations.
-4. Write CSS code to apply the selected visual effects to the corresponding elements.
-5. Test the portfolio page in a web browser to ensure that the visual effects are applied correctly and enhance the overall design.
-6. Share your updated portfolio page with your classmates or instructor for feedback.

-**Extension Tips:**
-- Start with simple visual effects and gradually increase complexity as you become more comfortable with CSS.
-- Experiment with different values for properties like box shadow blur radius or transition duration to fine-tune the visual effects.
+- Don't hesitate to experiment with various CSS properties to achieve the desired visual effects.
-- Pay attention to the subtlety of the effects to ensure they enhance rather than distract from the content.
-- Test the portfolio page across different browsers to ensure consistent rendering of the visual effects.

-By completing this simplified extension activity, students will gain practical experience in using CSS to enhance the visual appearance of web pages without delving into more complex concepts.
+By following these instructions and applying the suggested styles, you'll gain practical experience in customizing web pages using HTML and CSS, which are essential skills for web development.
+Let me know if you need further clarification or assistance!